Skip to main content

 • The full policies and procedures you have in place.

 At this stage we will also carry out the registered manager ‘fitness to practice’ interview.
-This may be during the site visit or we may invite you to attend our office in Merthyr Tydfil.
+This may be during the site visit, over Microsoft Teams, or we may invite you to attend our office in Merthyr Tydfil.

 B. Question on administration and receivership

-The information you provide for this section in the application form will be judged with the supporting evidence on your ability to carry out or manage a practice.
-You will be given the opportunity to discuss the details fully if required.
+The information you provide for this question will be judged with the supporting evidence on your ability to carry out or manage a service.
+You will be given the opportunity to discuss the details fully if needed.

 C. Declaration about financial viability